 Keywords are the only key to success when it comes to any SEO for travel website and blog.
 And being the only key to success, they also do not come for free.
-Or, if you decide to full rely on Ubersuggest, then it will be free, but not the most successful.
+Or, if you decide to fully rely on Ubersuggest, then it will be free, but not the most successful.

-I personally use Keysearch for doing a keyword research.
+I personally use Keysearch for doing keyword research.
 It’s very simple to use and most importantly, cheap.
 I have not yet found a better site that does simple and effective keyword research.

 So when I do a search for to do in Venice, this is what it will look like in Keysearch:

 Where you see ‘Check’, it will mean that every time you click on it, you will see the competition score on the search term.
-For $17 a month (or with my affiliate link for $13.60, 20% discount every month), you will get 200 searches.
+For $17 a month (or with my affiliate link for $13.60, 20% discount every month with the code WANDER20), you will get 200 searches.
 I never use them up, actually, I tend to do about 50 per month now that I kind of know what I can rank for.
 My affiliate link gives me a small percentage from your subscription and you save 20% – a win-win situation!
 It is not sponsored, I also got mine through someone else’s affiliate to save money.

 In the start, do lots of searches and check out the competition as well (lower left side on Keysearch, I removed URLs) to see if you can outdo them on their content.
 So, all in all the optimal keywords have a big search volume and low competition.
 They are rare, but they do happen – especially if you decide to write niche articles or about niche destinations or topics!

 QUESTION: So, tell me – can you guess what the keyword for this article is?
 Answer in the comments below!